fauu/Kamite/README.md

       # The name that will appear in the command button's tooltip
       name = …

-      # The system command to execute.
-Can contain placeholders which will be
+      # (String list) The system command to execute.
+Can contain certain
-      # filled in by Kamite at the moment of the command’s activation
+      # placeholders which will be filled in by Kamite at the moment of the
+      # command’s activation
       command = …
     }
   ]